Ever wondered why there appears to be an endless quantity of designs on apparel and other items such as tumblers and mugs?

 It boils down to only needing to buy a heat press machine to create your own design in the comfort of your own home.
 Not only that, these machines are affordable for everyone to buy!

-A heat pressing machine applies heat in combination with pressure on items.
-These are usually controlled with a thermostat and pressure knob.
-However, more modern versions have digital displays and control buttons.
+Heat presses apply heat in combination with pressure to seal graphics onto clothing (and other items) once they’ve reached the desired settings.
+They are controlled by a thermostat and pressure knob, although modern versions have digital displays and control buttons.

-How fabric material dictates press settings
+How material dictates press settings

 Importance of cooling

 Note: If you find the transfer paper stuck to the platen, it means you have placed it the wrong side up.
-It’s important to remove the paper and clean your platen thoroughly after switching it off!
+It’s important to remove the it and clean your platen thoroughly after switching it off!

 Natural fabrics (cotton, linen, & wool) are made from plant or animal fibers.
 Synthetic fabrics (polyester, nylon & acrylic), are man-made fibers.

 The second thing to consider is weight (or thickness).
 The heavier the fabric, the more heat it can withstand.
 The lighter, the less it can withstand heat pressing and may scorch or burn.

 The third thing is “heat sensitivity”.
 Some fabrics are more susceptible to high temperatures than others.